moritzheep/anisotropic-screen-meshing/README.md

 If you get meshes that curve in the wrong direction, try flipping the x or y coordinate of your normal map.

 # Citation
+This work has been accepted for IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), Nashville TN, USA, June 2025.
 ```
 @article{heep2025feature,
   title={Feature-Preserving Mesh Decimation for Normal Integration},